Norton Healthcare Financial Assistance: Free Care to 350% FPL (2026 Guide)

 • $5,000 homestead exemption: Kentucky's homestead exemption is one of the lowest in the country, protecting only $5,000 in home equity from creditors.

-• Apply for FA before a judgment: Because of the low homestead exemption and long judgment period, applying for financial assistance before any legal action is critical.
+• Apply for financial assistance before a judgment: Because of the low homestead exemption and long judgment period, applying for financial assistance before any legal action is critical.

 • Wage garnishment: Kentucky allows wage garnishment for medical debt judgments.